 St Leger Stakes

-This is a flat handicap horse race that’s open to horses above four years.
+This is a flat handicap race that’s open to horses above four years.
 It is run for a mile and is held between March and April.

 Vertem Futurity Trophy